 Special Project Funding

 The Friends have undertaken funding various projects over the years to benefit the Eloise Butler Wildflower Garden and Bird Sanctuary.
 These projects are jointly worked out between the Friends and the Minneapolis Park & Recreation Board (MPRB).
 Our Student Transportation Grant Program pays for bus transportation to bring school children from eligible Minneapolis schools to the Garden for a nature class.
-These projects are funded from donations and memorials received by The Friends.
-The most recent projects are shown below.
+These projects are funded from annual supporter giving, other donations and memorials received by The Friends.
+The most recent funding years are shown below.